-Pursuant to the Management Agreement, Inovalis S.A. is the asset manager of the REIT and provides the strategic, advisory, asset management, project management, construction management, property management and administrative services necessary to manage the operations of the REIT and its subsidiaries.
+Pursuant to a fifth amended and restated management agreement dated March 27, 2023 between Inovalis S.A. as asset manager, and the REIT (the "Management Agreement"), Inovalis S.A. provides the strategic, advisory, asset management, project management, construction management, property management and administrative services necessary to manage

-Inovalis S.A. is considered as a related party of the REIT as they share the same management.
-The founder and Chair of Inovalis S.A. is President and Chief Executive Officer ("CEO") of the REIT and the Deputy Chief Executive Officer of Inovalis S.A. is Chief Investment Officer ("CIO") and Chief Financial Officer ("CFO") of the REIT.
+Inovalis S.A. is a related party of the REIT as they share the same management.
+The founder and Chair of Inovalis SA is President and Chief Executive Officer ("CEO") of the REIT and the Deputy Chief Executive Officer of Inovalis S.A. is Chief Investment Officer ("CIO") and Chief Financial Officer ("CFO") of the REIT.